 The sensor should not be used in water containing surfactants.
+Monochloramine and ozone are interferences.

 2.2 Flow

 To acheive reproducible measurements, the (CLD) chlorine dioxide sensors require a specified constant flow rate.
 To avoid complications (such as bubbles), it is best to operate the sensors at a flow rate of 0.2 - 0.6 gpm if using flow cell FC72 or FC70 (old version).
 Use of a flowmeter is recommended (FM001- See Section 4.1)